doxakis/CosineSimilarityComparison/readme.md

 Obviously, using double is way slower than integer.
 If possible, always prefer integer.
 If you want to keep some digits, you could multiple the number by 10 or 100 and convert it to integer.
 If you really want to keep double, maybe you should consider using the GPU.

 If we compare the vectorized version (integer array, v1 and v2), the dot product is faster than doing an addition/multiplication on an accumulator vector and taking the sum of the accumulator when having small dimension in the array.
 (It's slower than the simple method on 1 thread.)
 But, if you consider an array with a lot of dimension, it's faster using an accumulator vector than using the dot product operation.

+The kernel function can be cached for multiple use.
+If we consider the dataset 200x100000:
+- Initialization can take 256 ms.
+- Computing the distance vary between 340 ms and 420 ms. (about a variation of 80 ms)

+Precalculating the magnitude for each vector greatly reduce the amount of operations to do. (class: SimpleV2CosineSimilarityIntegerVersion)

 # Copyright and license